 The satisfaction of needs becomes no more than a reflex, marginal effect.
-What matters is the transformation of people into "things" and everything else along with them.
-Nature becomes a "thing."
+What matters is the transformation of people into 'things' and everything else along with them.
+Nature becomes a 'thing'.
 Used, it is corrupted and man's vital instincts along with it.
 An abyss gapes open between nature and man.
 It must be filled, and the expansion of the commodity market is seeing to it.
 The spectacle is expanding to the point of devouring itself along with its contradictions.
 Stage and audience enter the same dimension, proposing themselves for a higher; more far-reaching level of the same spectacle, and so on to infinity.

-Anyone who escapes the commodity code does not become objectified and falls "outside" the area of the spectacle.
+Anyone who escapes the commodity code does not become objectified and falls 'outside' the area of the spectacle.
 They are pointed at.
 They are surrounded by barbed wire.
 If they refuse englobement or an alternative form of codification, they are criminalized.
 They are clearly mad!
 It is forbidden to refuse the illusory in a world that has based reality on illusion, concreteness on the unreal.

 Capital manages the spectacle according to the laws of accumulation.
 But nothing can be accumulated to infinity.
 Not even capital.
 A quantitative process in absolute is an illusion, a quantitative illusion to be precise.
 The bosses understand this perfectly.
 Exploitation adopts different forms and ideological models precisely to ensure this accumulation in qualitatively different ways, as it cannot continue in the quantitative aspect indefinitely.

 The fact that the whole process becomes paradoxical and illusory does not matter much to capital, because it is precisely that which holds the reins and makes the rules.
 If it has to sell illusion for reality and that makes money, then let's just carry on without asking too many questions.
 It is the exploited who foot the bill.
 So it is up to them to see the trick and worry about recognising reality.
-For capital things are fine as they are, even though they are based upon the greatest conjuring show in the world.
+For capital In the communitarian agreement, play is enriched by a flux of reciprocal actions.
+Creativity is greater when it comes from reciprocally verified liberated imaginations.
+Each new invention, each new possibility can be lived collectively without pre-constituted models and have a vital influence even by simply being a creative moment, even if it encounters a thousand difficulties during realisation.
+A traditional revolutionary organisation ends up imposing its technicians.
+It tends unavoidably towards technocracy.
+The great importance attached to the mechanical aspect of action condemns it along this road.